Axway/amplify-central/content/en/docs/amplify_relnotes/agent_agentsdk_support_policy.md

 ---
 ## Amplify agents

 The Amplify agents are software applications that run on your host.
 The agents are responsible for gathering information that is happening in your data plane and sending it to the Amplify platform.
-The two types of agents that are supported are Discovery and Traceability Agents.
+The three types of agents that are supported are Discovery, Traceability and Runtime Compliance Agents.

 ### Discovery Agents